A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: RESULTS

-We found that the prescriptive nature of 7ei help adaptively select data and address uncertainties.
-In this section, we discuss how the 7ei algorithm maps onto the ADMAPS dimensions of algorithmic decision-making.
+We found that the prescriptive nature of 7ei helps adaptively select data and address uncertainties.
+In this section, we discuss how 7ei algorithm maps onto the ADMAPS dimensions of algorithmic decision-making.

-90\% \faArrowUp \textbf{Relevant Data.} \textit{7ei gives a comprehensive view of the child and their ecosystem}.
+90\% \faArrowUp \textbf{Relevant Data.} \textit{7ei provides a comprehensive view of the child and their ecosystem}.
 Participants shared that 7ei algorithm offers a comprehensive view of the foster child, caregivers, impact of traumatic events in their life, as well as interactions in their social ecosystem.
 Moreover, the child-welfare teams in all the permanency consultations (n=40) and planning meetings (n=15) were able to adaptively select factors that were most pertinent to that case.
 Most participants (90\%, n=18) emphasized that each case carried a lot of nuance and could not be addressed based on a few broad set of predictors so they appreciated that 7ei allowed them to focus on certain factors and then brainstorm ideas on how to help the family make progress.
 For instance, a program director shared:

 \begin{myquote} \textit{“We have tried the cookie cutter approach in the past.
 Assigning everyone to parenting classes, therapy, and other family support services.
 It failed and it is horrible to do to a family.
 So, with 7ei we focus on addressing core issues whether it’s the parent’s self-esteem, their own abandonment issues or child’s emotional regulation that will really help this family” } -P7, Child Welfare Program Director, MSW, 20 years \end{myquote}